Future Energy Landscapes in action

 This project demonstrates how FEL can help local authorities develop renewable energy policies that are both ambitious and aligned with community preferences.
 By involving residents in the planning process, we’re fostering greater acceptance and support for renewable energy projects, even in sensitive landscape areas.

-- Policy recommendations: We provided the council with policy suggestions based on options that garnered local support.
+- Policy suggestions based on options that garnered local support.

-- Detailed insights: Our report outlines the specific renewable energy options that participants found acceptable for their future energy landscape.
+- Detailed insights into the specific renewable energy options that participants found acceptable.

 The findings from our North Somerset workshops are available in our report here.